MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - Standardized Information Architecture Models—Adoption of consistent IA models and examples to ensure uniformity across sites and improve user experience.
 - In-Place Records Management is introduced, ensuring documents remain in their original location while being classified as records.
 - Enhanced Metadata Usage—Leveraging metadata over folders to facilitate easier filtering and searching of content.
+- Formal metadata schema is applied to:
+  - Identify personal data.
+  - Define retention requirements—how long data should be stored.
+  - Clarify the purpose of storage and regulatory requirements.
+  - Apply disposition policies—deletion and archival timelines.
+  - Defined Trigger Dates (when rules start to apply based on laws, regulations, or company policies) such as signing date, decision date, publish date, employee exit date, purchase date.
+  - Retention policies are systematically applied to content types, ensuring compliance with governance requirements.

 #### Impacts (300)